Seer-Systems-United/news-ag/README.md

 # news-ag

-News aggregator library for rust projects.
-170+ news sources, with more being added regularly.
-Provides a unified API for fetching articles and content from a wide variety of news outlets.
+A comprehensive news aggregator library for Rust.
+It provides a unified API for fetching articles and content from over 170 news outlets, with more sources being added regularly.

 ## Usage

 ```rust
 use news_ag::{
     ApNews,